How I Knew I Had Stomach Cancer?

 Speak kindly and let them know you believe in their ability to face what lies ahead.
 Reassure them that they’ve already shown incredible courage by handling everything so far, and remind them that they’re not alone in this.
 A few sincere words can go a long way in lifting their spirits and giving them that inner push to keep going.

-Lend a helping hand with the everyday responsibilities that can feel overwhelming.
-Step in by preparing meals, tidying up the home, picking up groceries or medications, or watching the kids for a few hours.
-Taking care of these essentials allows your loved one to rest and focus on what matters most during a challenging time.
-Even small actions—like folding laundry or handling a few errands—can make a huge difference in easing their day.
+Offer support with the daily tasks that can become overwhelming.
+Pitch in by making meals, keeping the home organized, grabbing groceries or prescriptions, or watching the kids for a few hours.
+Handling these essentials gives them a chance to rest and focus on what matters most.
+Even simple gestures—like folding laundry or running errands—can make a meaningful impact on their day.

 Practical Support: